google/fuzztest/doc/overview.md

 input domains and find tricky edge cases that invalidate your assertions.

-Writing fuzz tests requires you to shift focus from providing interesting specific inputs to specifying EXPECT-ations (properties) that must hold for a given set of inputs.
-This doesn't mean that you always need to write explicit ASSERT/EXPECT statements in the property function (the test body).
-You might simply check that the ASSERT-ions in your code under test don't get invalidated with any inputs.
+Writing fuzz tests requires you to shift focus from providing interesting specific inputs to specifying `EXPECT`-ations (properties) that must hold for a given set of inputs.
+This doesn't mean that you always need to write explicit `ASSERT`/`EXPECT` statements in the property function (the test body).
+You might simply check that the `ASSERT`-ions in your code under test don't get invalidated with any inputs.
 If you can identify properties that generalize to all or a set of inputs, your can write additional assertions too and let FuzzTest find the tricky edge cases for you.
 This sort of testing is commonly known as "property-based testing".

 The most typical property to check is that your code has no undefined behavior (e.g., buffer overflows, use-after-frees, integer overflows, uninitialized